FabioCaffarello/nx-events-lake/apps/services-raw-layer/file-downloader/README.md

 # file-downloader

+`file-downloader` is a Python-based service that performs the following tasks:

 - Downloads data from a specific source in a event approach
 - Store the file downloaded in a bucket (raw layer).